jashkenas/ruby-processing/README.md

 * processing-2.2.1 (recommended)
 * seems also work with processing-3.0a5 (might be worth upgrading to, a more recent jogl etc....)
+* Not supported processing-3.0a6+ see JRubyArt processing-3.0 branch for bleeding edge stuff, help welcomed.....

 ____